puma/puma/README.md

 $ puma -C /path/to/config
 ```

 If no configuration file is specified, Puma will look for a configuration file at `config/puma.rb`.
-If an environment is specified, either via the `-e` and `--environment` flags, or through the `RACK_ENV` environment variable, Puma looks for configuration at `config/puma/<environment_name>.rb`.
+If an environment is specified, either via the `-e` and `--environment` flags, or through the `RACK_ENV` or the `RAILS_ENV` environment variables, Puma looks for configuration at `config/puma/<environment_name>.rb`.

 If you want to prevent Puma from looking for a configuration file in those locations, provide a dash as the argument to the `-C` (or `--config`) flag: